Kenn1000/Kenn1000/README.md

 - 🔭 I’m currently working on to stay more active
 - 🌱 I’m currently learning web development
-- ❤️ Best wishes to everyone
+- ❤️ Best wishes to everyobody